Enter Bird's Name in Search Box:

 Voice: As in other birds of prey, loud rapid cries.
 May make calls from a perch or when it is in the air.

 Nesting: One to three white eggs, with brown markings.
 Large nest is built high in a mature tree, made from branches and sticks, usually located near water.

 |B L||W W||W||Family||Latin Name|

 |21" 53cm||46" 117cm||2.1 lb 953g||Accipitridae||Buteogallus anthracinus|

-Distribution: Birds seen in the USA, migrates into the south in the winter months.
-The Common Black Hawk seen in Mexico and Central America may or may not migrate.
+Distribution: Bird seen in the USA and migrates into the south in the winter months.
+The Common Black-Hawk seen in Mexico and Central America may or may not migrate.
 There is an established population in Arizona, where it is most likely to be seen.
-It a possibility, to see these hawks in New Mexico and Texas.
+There is also a possibility of seeing these hawks in New Mexico and Texas.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.